Health and SafetyPart 4

 The University is committed to:

-- Leaders leading by example and demonstrating a visible commitment to health and safety to motivate, educate and support managers, staff and students
+- our leaders leading by example and demonstrating a visible commitment to health and safety to motivate, educate and support our managers, staff and students

 Table of roles and responsibilities (VC delegation)